-Level 2 investment securities include corporate bonds, municipal bonds, collateralized corporate bank loans and U.S. Treasury securities for which quoted prices are not available on active exchanges for identical instruments.
-We use a third party pricing service to determine fair values for each Level 2 investment security in all asset classes.
+Level 2 investment securities include corporate bonds, collateralized corporate bank loans, municipal bonds, U.S. Treasury securities, other obligations of the U.S. Government and mortgage-backed securities for which quoted prices are not available on active exchanges for identical instruments.
+We use third party pricing services to determine fair values for each Level 2 investment security in all asset classes.
 Since quoted prices in active markets for identical assets are not available, these prices are determined using observable market information such as quotes from less active markets and/or quoted prices of securities with similar characteristics, among other things.
-We have reviewed the processes used by the pricing service and have determined that they result in fair values consistent with the requirements of ASC 820 for Level 2 investment securities.
+We have not adjusted any prices received from third-party pricing services.